ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 You can choose to stick the 144 LEDs of the clock in 12 rows of 12 LEDs or only behind the letter that should light up.<br>
 The advantage of the latter is that fewer LEDs are needed and that you have to drill fewer holes in the spacer plate.<br>
 But there are many more soldering points, each of which can cause malfunctions.<br>
-My experience is that imperfect soldering on the strip may loosens over time causing malfunctions.
+My experience is that imperfect soldering on the strip may loosens over time, causing malfunctions.

-The software has a digital time display option you cannot use if you do not install all 144 LEDs.<br>
+The software has a digital time display option you use 144 (12 x 12) LEDs.<br>

-You can choose to cut out the words like IT WAS FIVE and so on in a 1 cm thick MDF board with a jigsaw.<br>
+You can choose to cut out the words like IT, WAS, FIVE and so on in a 1 cm thick MDF board with a jigsaw.<br>
 Be sure to paint the insides bright white, otherwise the white light will become dingy.<br> It is better to use foamed PVC white 10 MM RAL 9003.
 It cuts easily, is white and does not discolour.
-(Often paint does discolours)
+(Often white paint discolours)

 Stick/glue the strips starting from left to right on the odd lines and from right to left on the even lines. <br>